Noisy intermediate-scale quantum simulation of the one-dimensional wave equation: Discussion

 \section{Discussion}

 In this work, we present quantum circuits for simulating the one-dimensional isotropic acoustic wave equation which are suitable for NISQ devices.
-We utilize physically motivated approximations that become more accurate as the number of qubits increase.
+We utilize physically motivated approximations that become more accurate as the number of qubits increases.

 We efficiently prepare the initial state by a variational optimization of a logarithmic depth PQC.
-One approach to circumvent barren plateaus as $N$ increases is to use an iterative approach, such as multigrid renormalization~\cite{Lubasch2018}.
+One approach to potentially circumvent barren plateaus as $N$ increases is to use an iterative approach, such as multigrid renormalization~\cite{Lubasch2018}.
 By starting with a trainable PQC, optimizing PQCs with increasing $N$ could be achieved by initializing with the previously optimized (and trainable) PQC representing a coarser grid.
 Alternatively, quantum signal processing could be used for state preparation~\cite{mcardle2022quantum}.
 Although the circuit structure is less flexible and typically has a higher depth than in the PQC approach, quantum signal processing can prepare the state with less error and does not suffer from barren plateaus --- making it more suitable in the fault tolerant regime.

 By using circuits that approximate the QFT \cite{hales2000improved}, we can reduce the cost of the time evolution operator further.
-Naively, removing the $O(\log(n/\epsilon))$ smallest controlled angle rotations from each qubit produces a spectral norm error of $O(\epsilon)$ \cite{nam2020approximate}.
+Keeping only the $O[\log(n/\epsilon)]$ largest controlled angle rotations connected to each qubit produces a spectral norm error of $O(\epsilon)$ \cite{nam2020approximate}.
 Also, we can take advantage of the H-series hardware, and replace the conditional gates found in the final QFT (shown in Fig.~\ref{fig: fourier circuit}) with measurements and classically controlled single-qubit gates --- a procedure known as semi-classical QFT \cite{griffiths1996semiclassical, chiaverini2005implementation}.
-This removes all two qubit gates from the QFT, and instead applies a phase if and only if the conditional qubit is measured in $\ket{1}$.
-Since the measurement collapses the state, this procedure is only applicable if the outcome is measured immediately afterwards, \textit{i.e.} when converting back from Fourier to real space.
+This removes all two-qubit gates from the QFT, and instead applies a phase if and only if the conditional qubit is measured in $\ket{1}$.
+Since the measurement collapses the state, this procedure is only applicable if the outcome is measured immediately afterwards, i.e. when converting back from Fourier to real space.
 Both of these approaches for optimizing the QFT circuits could be applied simultaneously to bring about further reductions in gate count.